 Probiotics & Your Gut

-The most noteworthy health components of kombucha tea are the broad spectrum of yeast species and the acidic bacteria that are present.
-As the beverage ferments, it actually increases its acidic content.
-Thus, the longer you ferment the kombucha the higher in acetic acid it will have.
+The most noteworthy health components of kombucha tea are its broad spectrum of yeast species and acidic bacteria.
+The longer you ferment the kombucha, the higher in acetic acid it will have.
 (And you may recall this healthy acid is the same we discussed in our article on apple cider vinegar.)

-As we learned in one or our earlier posts, “Your Second Brain: Gut Microbiota,” the research that has been conducted for probiotics is very promising, however it is impossible to say for certain that taking probiotics will undoubtedly help an individuals’ gut health.
-We do know that bacteria can influence your health and mental well-being, but the scientific community is still a-ways away from recommending a specific combination.
-Even if they could, because of everyone’s unique combination, what can help one person may not help another.
+As we learned in one or our earlier posts, “Your Second Brain: Gut Microbiota,” the research conducted for probiotics is very promising, however, it is impossible to say for certain that taking probiotics will undoubtedly help an individuals’ gut health.
+We do know that bacteria can influence your health and mental well-being, but the scientific community is still a ways away from recommending a specific combination.
+Even if they could, because of everyone’s unique microbiota combination, what can help one person may not help another.
 (Remember, 2/3rds of your gut bacteria is unique specifically to you.)

-Prebiotics are found in many different veggies and plant-based foods!
-Foods with a high prebiotic content include garlic, onions, leeks, asparagus, banana, and yams.
-So, if you are drinking kombucha for your daily probiotics, be sure to eat these plant based foods regularly to ensure that your probiotics are being fed properly!
+Prebiotics are found in many different veggies and plant-based foods.
+Foods with a high prebiotic content include garlic, onions, leeks, asparagus, bananas, and yams.
+So, if you are drinking kombucha for your daily probiotics, be sure to eat these plant-based foods regularly to ensure that your probiotics are being fed properly!

 We do not recommend brewing your own kombucha.
-Although it has been deemed “safe for human consumption” by the USDA, if you are not properly monitoring your kombucha fermentation, bad bacteria can grow as well.
-It is possible to create a toxic batch of kombucha.
-Some studies have shown toxic levels of lead are present in improperly made kombucha.
+Although it has been deemed “safe for human consumption” by the USDA, if you are not properly monitoring your kombucha fermentation, bad bacteria can grow, as well.
+Some studies have shown toxic levels of lead are present in improperly-made kombucha.
 For these reasons, we recommend doing your research and buying a brand you trust.

 The Bottom Line:

 We cannot say conclusively whether or not kombucha will help aid your digestion, act as an antioxidant, or demonstrate antimicrobial activity in YOUR body.
-At the moment, there is a lack of scientific evidence in human models.
 However, kombucha can be a good source of probiotics, nutritional yeast, and acetic acid.
 These components have demonstrated health potential in experimental models.
-We say— give it a try!
+We say to give it a try!
 It might be a good addition to your diet.
-But, do your research and make sure you are buying kombucha from a trusted brewer!
+But, do your research and make sure you are buying kombucha from a trusted brewer.